-- Knowledge management and mechanisms for institutional learning from RFPs reviews completed by the Secretariat and lessons learned across all RFPs are not established. - IEU lessons from previous evaluations highlighted the possible uses and need for RFPs in different thematic areas. - Learning opportunities with respect to design, capacity, predictability, exit strategy, communication and engagement are identified by the evaluation team but are otherwise not shared across the GCF. - 101.
+- Knowledge management and mechanisms for institutional learning from RFP reviews completed and lessons learned across all RFPs, are not established. - IEU lessons from previous evaluations highlighted the perception and need for RFPs. - Learning opportunities regarding design, capacity, predictability, exit strategy, communication and engagement are not shared across the GCF.
+This assessment identifies some of these potential learning opportunities. - 102.
 The implementation of the RFPs provides valuable lessons both for future RFPs and for the GCF as a whole.
 Three of the RFPs were approved in 2015, and one in 2017.
 Their implementation, including accepting the CNs/FPs and reviewing the proposals through RFPs, was spread over time, as illustrated below (Figure VII-1).
 They were approved as pilot programmes, with the expectation that they would generate lessons for future RFPs.
-Pilot programmes themselves should also identify, test and verify certain aspects of the underlying themes and programmes, and help the Fund to identify approaches and windows to address certain themes beyond the pilot programme.
-As assessed earlier in Chapter IV, the aspect of knowledge management and learning is crucial for successful programming.
+Pilot programmes themselves should also identify, test and verify certain aspects of the underlying themes and programmes and help the GCF to identify approaches and windows to address certain themes beyond the pilot programme.
+As discussed earlier in Chapter IV, knowledge management and learning are crucial for successful programming.
 This chapter addresses the question of how the GCF is generating learning for the future implementation of RFPs as a tool for targeted project/programme generation.